On the Design and Evaluation of Human-centered Explainable AI Systems: A Systematic Review and Taxonomy

 \subsubsection{Guideline 3: Holistic Evaluation}

 One of our key findings was that certain metrics (e.g. trust) were measured much more frequently than others (also see Naveed \cite{naveedOverviewEmpiricalEvaluation2024}).
 This can be because poorly calibrated trust can lead to the misuse or disuse of a system \cite{leeTrustAutomationDesigning2004}, which – especially in risk-associated domains – can have serious consequences.
 It may also be due to a growing interest in trust in the wider literature \cite{benkTwentyfourYearsEmpirical2024}, which has led to a need to incorporate this metric into evaluation studies.
 While we acknowledge the importance of trust as a metric in XAI evaluation research, we believe there is a need for a more holistic approach to evaluating such systems.
 We identified four core areas for consideration: affection, cognition, usability, and interpretability.
-In addition, we defined further dimensions: the explanation, user characteristics, and user interaction behavior.
+In addition, we inductively derived further dimensions: the explanation, user characteristics, and user interaction behavior.
 We argue that each of these dimensions should be considered when evaluating XAI systems, as they provide different perspectives on the system.
 Furthermore, we believe the metrics used must be strongly aligned with the research questions.
 When selecting metrics, it is important to establish \textit{what} is being measured and most importantly \textit{why} before engaging in the question of \textit{how} it is measured.
 Which dimensions to emphasize depends on the design goal: novice goals like responsibility draw on affection and interpretability, expert-facing goals like system task performance on usability and performance.